 - Other medical conditions.
 Cancer, cholesterol, asthma, cardiovascular disease, and even depression can disrupt your premium rates drastically.
 Anything that is indicative of a history of ill health will be detrimental to your insurance premium.
 The assessor will investigate your family history too because certain ailments like diabetes and Thalassemia have been known to pass on through hereditary or genetic means.

 - Driving records.
 An individual’s driving record is taken into consideration when calculating life insurance rates.
 If the individual in question has a propensity of violating traffic laws, then it is assumed that he or she is a bigger risk in terms of life expectancy, and the premium will definitely reflect that.
 The more innocuous violations like parking tickets won’t usually affect insurance rates, but accidents and more serious offenses will.

 - Profession.
-People with more dangerous jobs such as motor sport racers, pilots, and construction workers are more likely to meet with a fatal accident on the job.
+People with more dangerous jobs such as air traffic controllers, highrise window washers, NASCAR drivers, loggers, and oil rig workers are more likely to meet with a fatal accident on the job.
 As a result, they’ll pay more.
-The dangers you put yourself in on a daily basis will definitely impact your insurance rates.
+The dangers you expose yourself to on a daily basis will definitely impact your insurance rates.

 - Extracurricular activities.
-Your hobbies can also impact your insurance rates.
-If you enjoy sky diving, bungee jumping and other recreational activities that could be deemed adventurous or dangerous, they will end up costing you.
+Your adventurous hobbies can also impact your insurance rates.
+For example, if you enjoy risky recreational activities like being a private pilot, skydiving, and bungee jumping it will end up costing you.